-Taking a walk on the beach, seeping in the view while listening to your favorite song and singing along, these are the little things we take for granted.
+Taking a walk on the beach, seeping in the view while listening to your favorite song, and singing along, are the little things we take for granted.
 This pandemic might have given us all enough time to reflect and better value these things but imagine those who still can’t take that walk or even hear a sound?
-This is their constant reality and the last thing people with disabilities need is stigma.
+This is their constant reality, and the last thing people with disabilities need is stigma.

 “There is no greater disability in society than the inability to see a person as more.”